philip-gai/announcement-drafter/README.md

 # (repo)st

-(repo)st - A 🤖 (bot) for posting new GitHub discussions using your existing repository's pull request workflows 📬
+(repo)st - A 🤖 for posting new GitHub discussions using your existing repository's pull request workflows 📬

+1️⃣ Create a pull request to get feedback from your teammates on your discussion post\
+2️⃣ Merge the pull request and the discussion automatically gets created in whatever repository or team you want it to!

 ## Quickstart Guide